L1 Visa Fees: Everything You Need to Know

 1. USCIS Filing Fee (Form I-129)

-Applying for an L1 visa is a 2-step process.
+Applying for an L1 visa is a 2-step process, and understanding the full benefits of the L1 visa can help employers and foreign nationals evaluate whether the investment in filing fees is worthwhile.
 First you are required to file a Form I-129 with USCIS.
 Once your I-129 is approved, you can then apply for your L1 visa.
 In order to file a Form I-129, USCIS charges a filing fee of $460.

 The USCIS filing fee must be submitted along with the Form I-129.
 This fee is required if you are applying for an L1 visa for this first time, if you are applying for a change of status to L1, or if you are applying for an extension of your L1 status.